-Germanium and Silicon are most widely used semiconductors and both belong to the 4 column of the periodic table which means they have 4 electrons in their valence shell.
-They are having single crystal structure each atom in a structure is connected other four atoms by a covalent bond, which means there will is no free electron in a crystal.
+Germanium and Silicon are the most widely used semiconductors and both belong to the 4 columns of the periodic table which means they have 4 electrons in their valence shell.
+They are having a single crystal structure each atom in a structure is connected other four atoms by a covalent bond, which means there will is no free electron in a crystal.
 But electrons can absorb external energy like light/heat to escape the bond and freely move.

 The electrical characteristics of an intrinsic semiconductor are not that beneficial.
 The characteristics can be changed by introducing some impurities in the intrinsic semiconductor like pentavalent and trivalent elements, then those material is called extrinsic semiconductor material.
-The operation of introducing impurities is called doping process.
+The operation of introducing impurities is called the doping process.

 By doping pentavalent element (Antimony), which has 5 electrons in the valence shell, four electrons of the shell make a covalent bond with four Silicon/Germanium atoms.
-The one electron remains un-bonded which is loosely connected to its parent atom can move freely.
+The one-electron remains un-bonded which is loosely connected to its parent atom can move freely.
 The pentavalent element is called a donor.
 A new type of material is achieved through the process and is called N-Type Material.

 Electron vs Hole current flow:

 We have been familiar with electron flow but hole flow is something different.
 A hole is a vacant position where a covalent bond could be formed.
-If an electron from a covalent bond get energy and escape the bond, the electron can fill the hole and form a new bond here.
-Thus electron will in one direction and hole move in the opposite direction.
+If an electron from a covalent bond get energy and escape the bond, the electron can fill the hole and form a new band here.
+Thus electron will in one direction and the hole move in the opposite direction.

 Majority Carrier vs Minority Carrier: